pyenv/pyenv/README.md

 ### How rbenv hooks into your shell

 `rbenv init` is a helper command to bootstrap rbenv into a shell.
 This helper is part of the recommended installation instructions, but optional, as an advanced user can set up the following tasks manually.
-Here is what the command does when its output is `eval`'d:
+Here is what the command does when its output is `eval`'d by a shell during its startup:

 0. Adds `rbenv` executable to PATH if necessary.